SocketDotTech/socket-docs/docs/deploy.md

     <img src="/img/deploy_sequence.svg" alt="deploy" style={{ width: '80%' }} />
 </div>

-### Onchain contract bytecode stored in the Deployer Contract
+### Onchain contract bytecode stored in the AppGateway Contract
-The Deployer Contract has two key pieces of code to ensure that onchain deployments are replicable `SuperToken`'s `creationCode` with constructor parameters is stored in a mapping.
+The AppGateway Contract has two key pieces of code to ensure that onchain deployments are replicable `SuperToken`'s `creationCode` with constructor parameters is stored in a mapping.
 This stored code is used for deploying the token to the underlying chains and written in the `constructor`.
 ```solidity
 creationCodeWithArgs[superToken] = abi.encodePacked(
     type(SuperToken).creationCode,